ElenaChes/Java-SQL-Game--Neverending-Platformer/README.md

 A final college project written in Java and SQL.<br>
 Description: a real-time randomly generated 2D platformer, also includes a create&load levels mechanism.

-Note: Currently has a bug that makes the game speed dependent on the cpu, and will run too fast on good computers.

 # Installation

 1. Requires JDK 8 and Microsoft Access 2016.